ankudinov/vscode-devcontainers-intro/marp_slides/slides.md

 ![start devcontainer sample](media/devcontainer-sample.png)

-> Bonus: start the Flask app and if it's functional with curl.
+> Bonus: start the Flask app and verify if it's functional with curl.

 ---